Dragonmystic707/exalted-reincarnated/docs/System.md

 was completed before the other.
 This is completely false.

 In reality, the actual process is to go through again and again, often skipping steps and going back to them.
-You typically don’t get the final version of a Charm or ability on the first pass, and a lot of the unique nature and interesting abilities come out through multiple edits.
+You typically don't get the final version of a Charm or ability on the first pass, and a lot of the unique nature and interesting abilities come out through multiple edits.